 Improving the sustainability of a 3-day race weekend requires careful planning and consistent communication with participants, vendors, and members of the local community.

-• A post-event survey is sent to all participants to solicit feedback on how to improve the event for the following year, and this feedback goes to our sponsors and the Executive Committee!
+- A post-event survey is sent to all participants to solicit feedback on how to improve the event for the following year, and this feedback goes to our sponsors and the Executive Committee!
+Please fill this out – your comments help us improve!

 Procurement